Kami Daigo, the Origin of Daigo-ji Temple

 Temple Grounds

 Upon arriving here, you can enjoy some water from the same spring where the temple’s name comes from.
+After walking for an hour in the hot summer heat this year, this water was very refreshing!

 Near Kiyotaki Shrine is what is seemingly an empty lot, but in fact this is the heart of Kami-Daigo, the Juntei-do.
-In a tragic turn of fate, the Juntei-do was struck by lightening and completely burnt down in 2008.
-Thankfully, while the building itself is gone, the Juntei-do’s kannon statue originally enshrined here, survived and is now in the Kannon-do in Shimo-daigo.
+In a tragic turn of fate, the Juntei-do was struck by lightning and completely burnt down in 2008.

-You will need to give yourself about 30 minutes to so to walk around and completely explore Kami-Daigo, since its buildings are spread-out along the top of the mountain.
+You will need to give yourself about 30 minutes to so to walk around and completely explore Kami Daigo, since its buildings are spread out along the top of the mountain.

 Finally, after about an hour and thirty minutes from the entrance is the top of the Mt.
 Daigo (450m).
 From there you can visit the the Nyoirin-do and the Kaizan-do.